oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 - Create the service account.
 - `helm install` again.

-#### Upgrading an operator and telling it to use a service account that doesn't exist
+#### Upgrading an operator and assigning it a service account that doesn't exist

 The `helm upgrade` succeeds and changes the service account on the existing operator deployment, but the existing deployment's pod doesn't get modified, so it keeps running.
 If the pod is deleted, the deployment creates another one using the OLD service account.
 However, there's an error in the deployment's status section saying that the service account doesn't exist.
 ```